hemants1/adachain.io/index.md

 ### Our Timeline

--Server procurement, setup and configuration for ADA TestNet - Ongoing.
+-Server procurement, setup and configuration for ADA TestNet (Ongoing).
 -Portal will be developed and operational early Q2 2020.